minvws/nl-kat-coordination/mula/docs/architecture.md

-The scheduler wraps this `BoefjeTask` within a `PrioritizedItem` (`p_item`), this is done such that we can push the task on the queue and add extra information to this `PrioritizedItem` like its priority.
+The scheduler wraps this `BoefjeTask` within a `PrioritizedItem` (`p_item`), this is done such that we can push the task on the queue and add extra information to this `PrioritizedItem`, like its priority.
 We uniquely identify a task that is contained within the `PrioritizedItem` by its hash.

 ![diagram004](./img/diagram004.svg)